adityasajoo/react-redux-pollingApp/Readme.md

     *Setup the database
       (Make sure postgres is installed and Sequelize is installed globally ) -cd pollingAppServer
+       - Change the postgress Username and password in './config/config.json'.
        -Sequelize db:create
        -Sequelize db:migrate